AkhilAndroid/Personal-Website/content/projects/Stock predictor.md

 showInProjects: true
 ---

-Develop a stock predictor using LSTM for sequence prediction and Django for web application deployment, integrating both technologies for accurate stock price forecasting and user-friendly access.
+I developed a stock predictor utilizing LSTM for sequence prediction and Django for web application deployment.
+By integrating these technologies, I aimed to provide accurate stock price forecasting through a user-friendly web application interface.